joshnicholas/blog/index.md

 <img src="{{ '/img/about.png' | url }}" style="max-width:200px !important;height:auto !important; align = 'left' !important; margin: 0px 10px 0px 0px !important;"/> Ello. <br>

-My name is Josh and I like to learn stuff.
-I am also a [data journalist](https://www.theguardian.com/profile/josh-nicholas) and I like to draw and paint.
+My name is Josh and I love to learn stuff.
+I am also a [data journalist](https://www.theguardian.com/profile/josh-nicholas) and like to draw and paint.
 Previously I was an [economics editor](https://theconversation.com/speaking-with-law-professor-cass-sunstein-on-why-behavioural-science-is-always-nudging-us-101074), [technology journalist](https://www.businessinsider.com.au/photos-inside-the-library-of-the-future-2015-12) and [executive producer](https://www.thewire.org.au/about/team/alumni/) of a national current affairs radio show.<br><br>

 You can find most of my work at [The Guardian](https://www.theguardian.com/profile/josh-nicholas).
 I post a bunch of data liberated from news headlines, trending sections, stock markets and Covid stats pages on my [GitHub](https://github.com/joshnicholas).
 You can also follow me on [Goodreads](https://www.goodreads.com/joshnicholas).<br><br>